ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - (Cron calculator here: https://crontab.guru/)
 ## Contribution
-- Before any contributions, please review: [CONTRIBUTING.md](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CONTRIBUTING.md) Guidelines.
+- Before contributing, please review the [Contributing Guidelines](CONTRIBUTING.md).
-- Also please review the: [CODE_OF_CONDUCT.md](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CODE_OF_CONDUCT.md).
+- Please also review the [Code of Conduct](CODE_OF_CONDUCT.md).
-- Feel free to contribute to this script by submitting issues or pull requests on GitHub.
+- Feel free to contribute by submitting issues or pull requests.
 Your feedback and contributions are greatly appreciated!

 ## Use this Automatic F/W Update script at your own discretion.
 By using this script you assume all risks associated with updating a router to a new firmware version.